embEDUx/documentation/src/background/evaluation/continuous-integration.md

 decisions are possible to implement using **Buildbot**.

 ## Jenkins
-Java Based continous integration tool, which is the first and last criteria to analyze.
+Java based continuous integration tool, which is the first and last criteria to analyze.

 ## Result Continuous Integration Evaluation